EquinoxTheGryph/EquinoxCommissions/README.md

   - The source .kra or .psd files
   - An unwatermarked image file (No credits written on it)

-### Can I share any Work In Progress (WIP) pictures?
-You're NOT allowed to share WIPs to group chats.

-You ARE allowed to show WIPs to individual friends though!

 ### Can I (re)upload the finished work to FA, DA, Twitter, etc.?
 As long as you credit me appropriately, YES!
 You have my permission.
+(With exception of commercial usage, described below)

 Feel free to use it as an icon, set as your banner, use in your streams, etc.